BEWARE THE SCIENCE OF THESE TITLES FROM THE

 Cytosine: NH2, N, O, NH (One of each).

-Add a little sugar (5 carbon atom lumps, please), a little phosphate, and in the darkness bond them with a helix ring of aromatics and hydrogen (I know I'm being Gibbs, but the energy is free!).
+Add a little sugar (5 carbon atom lumps, please), a little phosphate, and in the darkness bind them with a helix ring of aromatics and hydrogen (I know I'm being Gibbs, but the energy is free!).

-So all that a sufficiently advanced alien technology would need to do (or say, for example, "our" technology this time next week), is surreptitiously attain your DNA (and the means are many), and then replicate it to grow/reproduce your very own you - with an entirely different set of instructions, morals, values, whatever.
+So all that a sufficiently advanced alien technology would need to do (or say, for example, "our" technology this time next week), is surreptitiously attain your DNA (and the means are many), and then replicate it to grow/reproduce your very own you - with an entirely different set of morals, values, whatever.

 *I know, I know.
 I didn't mention RNA.
 Don't even get me STARTED on RNA!